james-aguirre/c0323-code-solutions/javascript-forms/javascript-forms-quiz-notes.md

 - What does the `event.preventDefault()` method do?
   Prevents the browsers default action for whatever it's attached to
-- What does submitting a form without `event.preventDefault()` do? reloads the page
+- What does submitting a form without `event.preventDefault()` do? reloads the page and puts form data into the URL
-- What property of a form element object contains all of the form's controls.
+- What property of a form element object contains all of the form's controls. elements property
-  ID
 - What property of a form control object gets and sets its value?
-ID
+  The value property as its a getter/setter property
 - What is one risk of writing a lot of code without checking to see if it works so far?
   Having so much broken code you have to restart
 - What is an advantage of having your console open when writing a JavaScript program?
 You can check new code and see if theres any errors right away
 ## Notes